moonbitlang/moonbit-course/course3/course_en.md

 # Recursions

-- Recursion is the process of breaking down a problem into smaller subproblems that are similar to the original problem but of a **smaller scale**.
+- Recursion is the process of breaking down a problem into smaller subproblems that are similar to the original problem but of a **reduced scale**.
   - A recursion should have one or more **base cases**.
   - In the definition of a function, it directly or indirectly calls itself.